 Most pregnant women with epilepsy have normal vaginal deliveries, although cesarean sections (C-sections) in which the baby is removed through an incision in the abdomen, are required in some cases.
 When seizures occur during labor or delivery, C-sections are usually performed immediately.

 Women taking seizure drugs may breastfeed their infants.
 However, some of these drugs can cause babies to become very sleepy and irritable after feedings.
 If these effects occur, discontinue breastfeeding until you consult with your doctor.

 Epilepsy Drugs and Birth Defects

-Epilepsy drugs can produce birth defects.
+Some epilepsy drugs, especially valproate or Depakote, can increase the risk of birth defects and has been linked to lower IQ in children.
 On the other hand, uncontrolled seizures can pose serious problems to unborn babies.
 Severe birth defects are rare in infants of women who receive regular prenatal care and whose seizures are managed with medication carefully.
 Women should never discontinue seizure medications without consulting their doctors.

 Epilepsy and Hormones